 The only place I’ve felt truly accepted (Sam, Film student)

 People who stick it out together (Andre, Computer Science student)

 Friendship and brotherhood (Dave, carpenter)

-Every Sunday we meet for worship in the Millwood Community Centre.
+Every Sunday we meet for worship at the Millwood Community Centre.

-Of course, we meet up at other times in the week too.
-Sharing meals, praying, learning, socialising, helping out where there’s practical needs.
-And we’re not alone!
-As well as good links with the other churches in the City, Jesus Fellowship Church (Brighton) belongs to the wider family of churches called the Jesus Fellowship Church (UK).
+As well as friendly links with the other community groups and churches in the City, JFC (Brighton) belongs to the wider family of churches called the Jesus Fellowship Church (UK).